Wolverine (Ultimate Marvel character): Ultimate Wolverine vs. Hulk

 Later, Logan went to the airport where Bruce was, got on the same plane, and sat next to him.
-Logan put a collar made by Forge on Bruce, telling him that if he turns into Hulk while the collar is on him, he will choke to death.
-Bruce asks why Logan simply won't just kill him and get it over with, and Logan says that he didn't want to kill Bruce, he wanted to kill the Hulk.
-Bruce said that he did not deserve the treatment and that he was a good person, but Logan replied that he is a bad person and that it is irrelevant what either person deserves.
+Logan put a collar made by Forge on Bruce, telling him that if he turned into the Hulk while the collar was on him, he would choke to death.
+Bruce asked why Logan didn't just kill him and get it over with, to which he answered that he didn't want to kill Bruce; he wanted to kill the Hulk.
+Bruce said that he did not deserve the treatment and that he was a good person, to which Logan replied that he was a bad person and that it was irrelevant what either of them deserved.

-Bruce said that he does not believe that Logan is a bad person and will prove it.
-Bruce then said that he wouldn't change, and then jumped out of the airplane emergency exit in mid-flight.
+Bruce said that he did not believe Logan to be a bad person and that he would prove it.
+He then added that he wouldn't change, and jumped out of the airplane emergency exit in mid-flight.
 Logan jumped out after him screaming at him to turn into the Hulk or the fall would kill him.
-Bruce said that he would only change if Logan would cut off the collar, or else Logan would have to deal with the fact that he simply let "Bruce," and not the "Hulk" fall to his death.
-Logan, not wanting to be responsible for Bruce's death, shows his moral side and breaks the collar.
-Bruce transforms into the Hulk, holds Logan, and lands on his feet with no harm done to either of them.
-Nick Fury showed up and told them that they were free to go.
-Fury angrily warns Wolverine that he is now on his sh*t list, but Wolverine states that he is on humanity's sh*t list.
-Hulk let Fury go, who then left.
-In the middle of the desert, Hulk and Logan calmly discuss getting back to civilization, and Hulk agrees to pick up Logan and jump to the nearest town to drop him off.
+Bruce said that he would only transform if Logan cut off the collar, or else Logan would have to deal with the fact that he simply let "Bruce", not the "Hulk", fall to his death.
+Logan, not wanting to be responsible for Bruce's death, showed his moral side and broke the collar.
+Bruce transformed into the Hulk, grabbed Logan, and landed on his feet with no harm done to either of them.
+Nick Fury then showed up and told them that they were free to go.
+He angrily warned Wolverine that he was now on his "sh*t list", but Wolverine stated that he was already on humanity's "sh*t list".
+The Hulk let Fury go, who then left.
+In the middle of the desert, the Hulk and Logan calmly discussed getting back to civilization, and the Hulk agreed to pick up Logan and jump to the nearest town to drop him off.

 Pre-Ultimatum / Banshee

-Wolverine found out that he was dosed with Banshee and goes to Peter Parker for help.
+Wolverine found out that he was dosed with Banshee and went to Peter Parker for help.
 He discovered that he wasn't actually dosed, but that properties of the drug were derived from him.
-Because certain members of the X-Men like Angel, Colossus, Dazzler, Nightcrawler, and Rogue became Banshee addicts with Angel gaining a humanoid eagle form, Colossus getting strong enough to move his metallic form, Dazzler creating solid light constructs, Nightcrawler teleporting greater distances, and Rogue touching things without draining it's lifeforce, the non-addicted members were forced to fight them and prevent them from using it.
-When Jean fell unconscious, he violently attacked Colossus, but soon cooled off.
+Because certain members of the X-Men like Angel, Colossus, Dazzler, Nightcrawler, and Rogue became Banshee addicts, with Angel gaining a humanoid eagle form, Colossus getting strong enough to move his metallic form, Dazzler creating solid light constructs, Nightcrawler teleporting greater distances, and Rogue touching things without draining their lifeforce, the non-addicted members were forced to fight them and prevent them from using Banshee.
+When Jean fell unconscious, Wolverine violently attacked Colossus but soon cooled off.
 He then discovered that Xavier and Magneto were responsible for the creation of the power-enhancing drug and that Moira MacTaggert was distributing it.
-Moira fought him, though he destroyed the facility in which Banshee was produced in.
+Moira fought Wolverine, but he destroyed the facility in which Banshee was being produced.